cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

 <numberOfProcessorsPerNode>: 		The number of processors per node desired (typically 8)

+<hh:mm:ss>				The walltime or the time necessary for the job to run in hours:minutes:seconds

 <email>:				The email to which job success/error information is sent

 <jobname>:				Name of the job to be run